Elimination Chamber (2015): Background

-Elimination Chamber is a gimmick pay-per-view (PPV) first produced by WWE in 2010.
+Elimination Chamber is a professional wrestling event first produced by WWE in 2010.
 It was previously held annually in February.
-The concept of the show is that one or two main event matches are contested inside the Elimination Chamber, either with championships or future opportunities at championships at stake.
+The concept of the event is that one or two main event matches are contested inside the Elimination Chamber, either with championships or future opportunities at championships at stake.
 The 2015 event was originally scheduled to be a house show, a wrestling show that is not televised, but it was announced during the May 11, 2015, episode of Raw that Elimination Chamber would return on May 31 and be held at the American Bank Center in Corpus Christi, Texas.
 The event was initially replaced in February by Fastlane because many arenas were not able to physically support the Elimination Chamber structure, thus making it easier to book the February pay-per-view event without the structure.
 WWE's other originally scheduled live event for May 31 in Greenville, South Carolina was canceled in order to bring the entire WWE roster to Corpus Christi, Texas, replaced by an upcoming episode of Raw in Greenville for November 16.
-The day after the 2014 event, WWE launched their online streaming service, the WWE Network, and it was announced that the 2015 Elimination Chamber would stream exclusively on the Network in the United States.
-However, it was made available on traditional PPV in other countries, including Bahrain, Egypt, and Germany.
+The day after the 2014 event, WWE launched their online streaming service, the WWE Network, and it was announced that the 2015 Elimination Chamber would livestream exclusively on the Network in the United States.
+However, it was made available on traditional pay-per-view (PPV) in other countries, including Bahrain, Egypt, and Germany.

 In 2011 and since 2013, the show has been promoted as "No Escape" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust.